riscv-software-src/riscv-tools/README.md

 cross-compiler somewhere.
 That's where `INSTALL_DIR` comes into play.

-When we originally built `riscv-gcc`, we built it using the "newlib" makefile target (in `riscv-tools/riscv-gcc/Makefile`).
-This "linux" target builds `riscv-linux-gcc` with glibc (and the Linux kernel headers).
+When we originally built `riscv64-unknown-elf-gcc`, we built it using the "newlib" makefile target (in `riscv-tools/riscv-gnu-toolchain/Makefile`).
+This "linux" target builds `riscv64-unknown-linux-gnu-gcc` with glibc (and the Linux kernel headers).
 Because we now have to build glibc, it will take much more time.
 If you don't have the power of a 16 core machine with you, maybe it's time to get a cup of coffee.